tc39/proposal-type-annotations/README.md

 x = 100;
 ```

-The example above shows an annotation on `x`.
+In the example above, `x` is annotated with the type `string`.
-The type specified for `x` is `string`, and tools such as TypeScript can utilize that type;
+Tools such as TypeScript can utilize that type, and might choose to error on the statement `x = 100`;
 however, a JavaScript engine that follows this proposal would execute every line here without error.
 This is because annotations do not change the semantics of a program, and are equivalent to comments.